FAQs

 Many other departments also have pass restrictions.
 If there is a pass restriction in place and you are not a declared major in their department, you will have to wait until Pass 2 to register for those upper divisions courses, even if you are minoring in that discipline.

-When can I wait-list for a course?
+How do I wait-list for a course?

-If the courses you want to take are full or you can’t register for them until Pass 2, we recommend that you find alternative classes so that you are registered for 12 units to maintain full-time status.
+If the courses that you want to take are full or you can’t register for them until Pass 2, we recommend that you find alternative classes so that you are registered for 12 units to maintain full-time status.
 Make sure that your alternative courses are classes that you would legitimately take in case you cannot get into your preferred courses.
 If you are wait-listed for your preferred courses, you will also want to attend your alternative classes the first week or until you get into your preferred courses because there is no guarantee that you will get into your wait-listed courses.

 What are registration holds?

 If you have a hold on your account with an effective date for the current quarter, you will need to resolve it before you can register for courses.
-Please read the instruction on the hold carefully and contact the appropriate department if you have questions about the hold.
+Please read the instructions on the hold carefully and contact the appropriate department if you have questions about the hold.
 Only the department that placed the hold will be able to remove it.